nicky-nym/nicky-nym.github.io/pages/kinematic.md

 > "No technology holds as much promise as the humble bicycle—especially when we include its newfangled, electrified cousins—to solve the geometry problem that is getting people short distances around a big city."
 We don't need no flying cars.
 Just give us a place to ride, and watch e-bikes eat everything.[^alter]

+> "Nearly half of American kids walked or biked to school in 1950; today that figure is 13 percent."[^grabar]